Glauber Gluon Effects in Soft Collinear Factorization: Introduction.

+Although leading pinch singular singularities in Glauber region may cancel out, Glauber gluon effects are visible in processes in which the factorization works.
+Since the contour deformation to avoid Glauber region relies on explicit processes, wether the collinear and soft Wilson lines appearing in parton(distribution and fragmentation) functions and soft factors are past-pointing or future-pointing is process dependent\cite{CM:2004}.
+In other words, Glauber gluons affect directions of various Wilson lines in factorization.
+Such effects are more obvious in transverse momentum dependent(TMD) objects like the Sivers function\cite{Sivers:1989cc,Collions:2002,Kang:2009bp}, although these objects are not concerned here.

-In \cite{Idilbi:2008vm,DEramo:2010wup,Ovanesyan:2011xy,Benzke:2012sz,Ovanesyan:2012fr}, Glauber gluon filed is added into the SCET Lagrangian to describe jets in dense QCD matter.
+Glauber gluons in SCET are more subtle.
+In \cite{Idilbi:2008vm,DEramo:2010wup,Ovanesyan:2011xy,Benzke:2012sz,Ovanesyan:2012fr}, Glauber gluon fields are added into the SCET Lagrangian to describe jets in dense QCD matter.
 The effective theory is termed as $\text{SCET}_{\text{G}}$.
 Glauber gluons in $\text{SCET}_{\text{G}}$ behaves like QCD background and does not cause scattering between different jets directly.
 This is different form the situation one confronts in usual soft collinear factorization.
 In \cite{Bauer:2010cc,Fleming:2014rea,Rothstein:2016bsq}, Glauber gluons are integrated out and effective operators that describe elastic scattering effects between collinear particles are introduced into the effective action of SCET.
 These operators are nonlocal, in which the decoupling of ultrasoft gluons from collinear fields are no longer manifest.
 Matching of coefficients of these operators relies on suitable subtraction formalism\cite{Bauer:2010cc,Manohar:2006nz} to avoid double counting in loop integrals and systematic scheme\cite{Chiu:2011qc,Chiu:2012ir} to regularize rapidity divergences.

-These effective operators may violet the factorization theorem in SCET.
-In \cite{Rothstein:2016bsq}, authors discuss cancellation of spectator-spectator type Glauber effects.
-Absorptions of spectator-active type Glauber effects into directions of collinear Wilson lines and active-active type Glauber effects into directions of soft Wilson are also discussed in \cite{Rothstein:2016bsq}.
+These effective operators may violate the factorization theorem in SCET as they cause coherence between different jets.
+In \cite{Rothstein:2016bsq}, authors discuss properties of these operators.
+Especially, cancellation of spectator-spectator type Glauber exchanges and absorptions of spectator-active and active-active type Glauber exchanges into collinear and soft Wilson lines are discussed in \cite{Rothstein:2016bsq}.
 These discussions are necessary for proofs of factorization theorem in SCET.
-However, they are not enough as these discussions are restricted to some simple diagrams.
+However, they are not enough as these discussions are restricted to ladder like diagrams.
 More discussions on these topics are necessary for proofs of factorization theorem in SCET.
-This is the primary motivation of this paper.
+This is the primary motivation of our paper.